 When it comes to education, we don’t really mean only schools and colleges.

-In our modern world people tend to learn something new every day.
-Especially, if they are professionals of what they are doing.
+In our modern world, people tend to learn something new every day.
+Especially, if they are professionals of what they are doing and are eager to improve their skills.
 We attend webinars, go to the conferences.
 Thus, we can say that webinar invitations, review of the conferences are a part of our business.

 Their feature: conciseness.